myracheng/hthesis/projdesc.md

 date: 2021-03-04T17:26
 ---
 # project description

+- when did corporations start caring about analyzing behavior

+- spreadsheet of how google is funding rsrch

+- who was funding john mccarthy?

+- how AI was started/motivated by desire for social control since it was funded by ppl who are trying to figure out human behavior

+- CORPORATION partnerships

 ## march 18

 - basically, i want to look specifically at the origins of these places. and then the argument that it leads into the present day is kind of more of a conclusion. like these partnerships have always existed.